diegovillatoromx/flink-kinesis-streaming-pipeline/README.md

-1. Test the Flink application using the provided SQL or Python code.
+#### Test the Flink application using the provided SQL or Python code.
-2. Build and deploy the Flink application in Kinesis Data Analytics (KDA).
-3. The Flink Application includes:
-   - Create a table in the Glue database and ingest the `'us-accidents-data-stream-1'` data via the Glue Catalog.
-   - Apply a watermark on `Txn_Timestamp` with a 5-second interval.
-   - Partition the data based on the `'Severity'` field.
-   - Create a second table for the Real-time layer by filtering the following fields and pushing them to `'us-accidents-data-stream-2'`:
-     * `ID`
-     * `Severity`
-     * `City`
-     * `County`
-     * `Txn_Timestamp`

 ***Create a table to store data from the `'us-accidents-data-stream-1'` kinesis stream into the Glue database***
  ``` sql
 DROP TABLE IF EXISTS us_accidents_stream;